This tab has the following components:

 Dbspace Shows the database file (or dbspace) where the view is located.

-Recompile and Enable Now Click this button to recompile and enable the view, making it available for use.
+Recompile and Enable Now Click to recompile and enable the view, making it available for use.
 Afterward, click Refresh Now to refresh the view, and then rebuild the indexes.
 If necessary, change the view back to an immediate view.
-See Enabling or disabling a materialized view.
+See Enable and disable materialized views.

 Regular views that are dependent on a materialized view are automatically disabled by the database server if the view is disabled.
-See Enabling or disabling a materialized view.
+See Enable and disable materialized views.

 Used in optimization Select this option to indicate whether the materialized view can be used by the optimizer.
 The optimizer ignores disabled views.
 If you disable the view, the Used In Optimization option remains selected, so that when you re-enable the view, its setting is remembered.
-See Tip: Use materialized views to improve query performance.
+See Improving performance with materialized views.

 Initialized Shows whether the view is initialized.
 You must initialize a materialized view to make it available for use by the database server.
 To initialize the view, click Refresh Now.